-Sales and marketing expenses consist primarily of compensation for employees in business development, commercialization and marketing functions.
-Other significant sales and marketing costs include costs for marketing and communication materials, precommercialization and market access activities, professional fees for outside market research and consulting, legal services related to potential business development transactions and travel costs.
+Sales and marketing expenses consist primarily of compensation for employees in business development and marketing functions.
+Other significant sales and marketing costs include costs for marketing and communication materials, precommercialization activities, professional fees for outside market research and consulting, legal services related to partnering transactions and travel costs.